hsanchez/hsanchez.github.io/posts/thesiswork/tools/_posts/2015-01-27-evaluate-answer.md

 # LET'S GET STARTED

-So without further ado, please click on the links below to start the task:
+So without further ado, please click on the first link of Code Example 1 below to start the task:

 **1.** Code Example 1 (<a href="http://bit.ly/1Mt3TEL" target="_blank">src</a>, <a href="http://bit.ly/1BLdRe4" target="_blank">q&a</a>)
 **2.** Code Example 2 (<a href="http://bit.ly/1Kd9oYF" target="_blank">src</a>, <a href="http://bit.ly/1FV2Drr" target="_blank">q&a</a>)